Understanding endometriosis

 Causes

-The causes of endometriosis remain unclear and there is currently no cure.
-Although there are several theories (some dating back centuries), none fully explain the exact cause of endometriosis or why it happens.
+The exact causes of endometriosis remain unknown, and currently, there is no cure.
+While there are many theories—some dating back centuries—none fully explain why endometriosis develops or affects certain people.

 Getting diagnosed